Wednesday, November 24, 2021

 It becomes a comedy, then, thanks to two things.
 The first is by simply throwing all of the bric-a-brac of an AIP Gothic horror into a completely different genre, it winds up automatic self-parody, with all the usual revenant corpses and haunted castles now appearing before a very different set of characters who, rather than descending into terrified madness, can only perceive such things as the banal facts of life.
 The second is one of the oddest narrative structures you'll ever see in any movie, with a breezy unhurriedness about everything, so that the stakes"rescue Lenore from Scarabus"don't even come up till almost thirty minutes of an 86 minute runtime have passed, and even then, only at the end of what amounts to the film's first proper scene, which somehow stretches itself out to two reels' worth of Price & Lorre basically just banging around.
 (Befitting what is essentially a bedtime story, possibly only three things "happen" in the whole thing.)
 The middle gets slightly draggy, perhaps, but this lackadaisical approach turns out to be great for sly comedy: there's terrifically amusing stuff that doesn't get stressed whatsoever, and my favorite single "joke," I think, is that to cook a potion with jellied spiders and dead man's hair and all sorts of other nastiness, Craven uses a whisk.

 The Raven's remarkable low-keyness and its AIP budget combine for the climax, a magical duel between Craven and Scarabus, and I don't think it would be improved much by either more insistence or by more money.
-(Okay, the cheesy optical effects would have been improved by more money, as would a misjudged angle on a shot with a dummy Price that desperately needed to be redone.
+(Okay, the cheesy visual effects might've been improved by more money, as would a misjudged angle on a shot with a dummy Price that desperately needed to be redone.
 But there's an argument that movies like The Raven are precious precisely because of their visible seams.)
 Obliged by Karloff's physical frailty to keep the final confrontation simple, Corman takes it down to a level of unprecedented minimalism, almost nothing more than the two magicians sitting in ornate chairs on the opposite sides of a chamber and conjuring jump cuts at one another, in what amounts to turn-based tactical combat.
-It turns out to be impossibly charming: The Raven's magic has largely eschewed visual effects in favor of Méliès-style cinematic tricks, and the final duel doubles down on that, capturing the weirdness of magical war, stilted by unspoken and arcane rules, and waged with ideas as its weapons at the intersection of the psychic and the physical.
+It turns out to be impossibly charming: The Raven's magic has already often eschewed glowy crap in favor of Méliès-style cinematic tricks, and the final duel doubles down hard on that, capturing the weirdness of magical war, stilted by unspoken and arcane rules, and waged with ideas as its weapons at the intersection of the psychic and the physical.
 And because it was so cheap, it also gets to be longeight minutes long!getting downright hypnotic as the two adversaries perpetually outflank each other.
 It sums up a decidedly unpretentious filmactually, what sums it up is the bow they put on Bedlo's arc, and the clever spin Matheson and Price put on the most famous words of the Poe poem, which Price delivers directly into the camera and from which they've audibly removed the quotation marksbut either way, The Raven is so adorably cute.
 It's suffused with so much easy-going fun that it's miraculous that something made so resentfully could be capable of it.

 Score: 8/10